David D. Sabatini: Academic career

 In the late 1970s, in collaboration with Marcelino Cereijido he introduced the now widely used MDCK cell culture system for the study of epithelial cell polarity and together with Enrique Rodriguez-Boulan reported the landmark discovery of the asymmetric budding of specific enveloped viruses from the different surfaces of epithelial cells.

 Honors and awards

 Sabatini was elected a fellow of the American Academy of Arts and Sciences in 1980 and became a member of the U.S. National Academy of Sciences in 1985.
 In 1986, together with Günter Blobel, he received the E.B.
 Wilson Medal, the highest honor of the American Society of Cell Biology, of which he was president in 1978-79.
 He was selected to give the ASCB's Keith R. Porter Lecture in 1983.

 He is a member of the U.S. National Academy of Medicine, a member of the American Philosophical Society, and a foreign associate of the French Academy of Sciences.
-He was awarded the Charles Leopold Mayer Prize (1986) and the Grand Médaille d’Or (2003) by the French Academy of Sciences, and in 2006 he was named a Chevalier de la Légion d’honneur.
+He was awarded the Charles Leopold Mayer Prize (1986) and the Grande Médaille (2003) by the French Academy of Sciences, and in 2006 he was named a Chevalier de la Légion d’honneur.